PEC BBQ team wins 1st and 3rd place trophies

 |0

-This work, PEC BBQ team wins 1st and 3rd place trophies [Image 4 of 4], by SSG Bryce Colvert, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, PEC BBQ team wins 1st and 3rd place trophies, by SSG Bryce Colvert, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.